-In many cases, people can enhance their sexual experiences by spending more time on preliminary affectionat touching and kissing, and for women, foreplay may be especially important as according to some 2017 research, only around 18 percent of women orgasm from intercourse alone.
+In many cases, people can enhance their sexual experience by spending more time on preliminary affectionate touching and kissing.
+For women, foreplay may be especially important as it seems only around 18 percent of women orgasm from intercourse alone.

 4. Get good-quality sleep

 Getting good sleep will improve your overall mood and energy levels, and some research also links sleep quality to libido.

 Research studies have found multiple ways that nightly sleep can affect sex.
 Sleep deprivation has been associated with reduced sexual desire and arousal.
 As a result, insomnia, one of the most common sleep disorders, may be a risk factor for sexual dysfunction.